k9mail/k9mail-docs/docs/accounts/switching.md

-# Switching Between Multiple Accounts
+# Switching between multiple accounts

-If you configure multiple accounts in K-9, the default view will be the Unified Inbox.
+The default view is the Unified Inbox.
-This will show you a combined list of the emails in all your accounts' inboxes.
+This shows you a combined list of the emails in all your accounts' inboxes.

 To switch to a specific account, tap the drawer icon in the top left corner.